 10. Storage Space

-For the storage space, the Apple TV offers a bigger option with its 32GB or 64GB onboard storage.
-The Amazon Fire Stick, on the other hand, only offers 8GB storage space.
 A bigger space may be ideal for some, especially those who will be downloading rentals, podcasts, or movies on iTunes.
-If you will only be using the device for streaming, the 8GB is fine.
+If you will only be using the device for streaming, then Amazon’s 8GB is fine.

 Have you finally decided between Apple TV vs Amazon Fire Stick?
 Let us know which of the two streaming devices made it to the top of your list in the comments section below.